Practical randomness amplification and privatisation with implementations on quantum computers: Conclusion

 \section{Conclusion}

-We have presented the first complete implementation of a protocol for randomness and privacy amplification.
+In the first part of our work, we have presented an end-to-end protocol for device-independent randomness and privacy amplification.
 The setup, parameters, randomness post-processing, and statistical analysis were all optimised for real-world quantum devices.
 Our protocol has linear rates in the runtime of the quantum device and maximal noise tolerance.
 The randomness post-processing was also tailored to the task of randomness and privacy amplification.
-In particular, it was implemented keeping information-theoretic security whilst its complexity was taken down to near linear complexity -- allowing it to run efficiently on a standard personal laptop.
+In particular, it was implemented keeping information-theoretic security whilst its complexity was taken down to near linear \,---\,allowing it to run efficiently on a standard personal laptop with large block sizes.

-We have then run our protocol on quantum computers of the IBM-Q experience.
-This can be understood either as a concrete example of the results that can be obtained with our protocol or, under minimal added assumptions, as a semi-device-independent implementation.
+In the second part of our work, we have implemented our protocol on several quantum computers from the IBM Quantum Services, Quantinuum and AQT/UIBK.
+This can be understood either as a concrete example of the results that can be obtained with our protocol or, under minimal added hardware assumptions, as a semi-device-independent implementation.
 In the second case, one can run our protocol on today's quantum computers in order to generate private random numbers.
+The Mermin inequality violations we observed are the highest reported in the literature, a testimony to the work achieved by the different teams building quantum computers.